Spotted wobbegong: Bite

 There have been reports of unprovoked attacks on humans, including divers well above the bottom, while Compagno noted of such reports that "it is often difficult to determine which species was involved or what the precise circumstances were that led to the incident".
 The International Shark Attack File lists 4 unprovoked attacks, (Note: The International Shark Attack File defines a provoked attack as one "when a human initiates interaction with a shark in some way.
 These include instances when divers are bitten after harassing or trying to touch sharks, attacks on spearfishers, attacks on people attempting to feed sharks, bites occurring while unhooking or removing a shark from a fishing net, etc":) known to be by the spotted wobbegong, none of which were fatal.
 In total, the Australian Shark Attack File has recorded 51 instances where the unprovoked attack, (Note: The Australian Shark Attack File defines a provoked attack as one "where the person involved was fishing for, spearing, stabbing, feeding, netting or handling a shark, or where the shark was attracted to the victim by activities such as fishing, spear-fishing and cleaning of captured fish".) on a human was confirmed to be by any species of wobbegong shark in the years 1900 to 2009, none of which were fatal.
 Reports of wobbegongs biting boats are known in literature, but it has not been confirmed that these attacks were by the spotted wobbegong in particular.

+Predation

+Potential predators of spotted wobbegongs include any large fish or marine mammal.